keenbernard/retrieval-augmented-chatbot-webapp/README.md

 # React App for RAG Chatbot

-This project serves as a React frontend to interact with a Flask API for managing and querying document embeddings.
-The backend acts as a bridge for sending user requests (like initializing indexes and querying embeddings) to the Flask API endpoints.
+This project serves as a React frontend for interacting with a Flask API that manages and queries document embeddings.
+The backend acts as a bridge for processing user requests, such as initializing indexes and querying embeddings, via the Flask API endpoints.

 ## Features

+- **Chat Interface**:
+    - Users can input queries via a chat-like interface.
+    - Questions appear immediately on the right in a user bubble, and chatbot answers appear on the left in a separate bubble.
+    - Auto-scroll ensures the latest messages are always visible.
+- **Initialize Document Index**:
-- Initialize Document Index: Upload PDF chunks and embeddings to Pinecone or other vector databases via the Flask API.
+    - Upload PDF chunks and embeddings to Pinecone or other vector databases via the Flask API.
+- **Query Index**:
-- Query Index: Send queries to retrieve relevant document embeddings and receive answers from the Flask API.
+    - Send natural language queries to retrieve relevant embeddings and receive answers from the Flask API.

 ## Prerequisites